 Zach: Any advice for someone just starting on the road to sobriety?

-I could see that just going and attending meetings was not going to keep me sober that if I wanted to stay sober, I would need to do AA meeting on a daily basis at least 5 days a week on average.
+I could see that just going and attending meetings was not going to keep me sober that if I wanted to stay sober, I would need to do AA meetings on a daily basis at least 5 days a week on average.
 If I miss some days then I go every day is what I generally do.

-I do the live streams with the imagination that I’m catching someone at the right time in early sobriety or thinking about getting sober or who’s already sober and just maybe hadn’t been to a meeting or needed a little boost that day.
+I do live streams with the imagination that I’m catching someone at the right time in early sobriety or thinking about getting sober or who’s already sober and just maybe hadn’t been to a meeting or needed a little boost that day.

 Asda: Do you use any type of drugs?